 Before joining the Institute in 2004, McMahon spent 14 years as the vice president and director of land use planning for the Conservation Fund in Arlington, Virginia, where he helped to protect more than 5 million acres of land of historic or natural significance.
 McMahon is also the cofounder and former president of Scenic America, a national nonprofit organization devoted to protecting America’s scenic landscapes.
 Before that, he taught law and public policy at Georgetown University Law Center for nine years, and served in the U.S. Army, both at home and abroad.

-McMahon is the author or co-author of 15 books and over 300 articles.
-His books include: Conservation Communities: Creating Value with Nature, Open Space and Agriculture; Better Models for Development in Virginia; Developing Sustainable Planned Communities; Green Infrastructure: Connecting Landscape and Communities; Land Conservation Finance, and Balancing Nature and Commerce in Gateway Communities.
-McMahon also writes regularly for Urban Land Magazine, Citiwire, Planning Commissioners Journal and other periodicals.
-During the past 25 years McMahon has helped communities in all 50 states with a wide variety of community planning and economic development issues.
-McMahon serves on several advisory boards and commissions including: the National Trust for Historic Preservation, Preservation Maryland, The Governor’s Institute for Community Design and the Orton Family Foundation.
+McMahon is the author or coauthor of 15 books, including Conservation Communities: Creating Value with Nature, Open Space, and Agriculture; Better Models for Development in Virginia; Developing Sustainable Planned Communities; Green Infrastructure: Connecting Landscape and Communities; Land Conservation Finance; and Balancing Nature and Commerce in Gateway Communities.
+He also writes regularly for Urban Land magazine, Citiwire, Planning Commissioners Journal, and other periodicals.

+Over the past 25 years, McMahon has helped communities in all 50 states with a wide variety of community planning and economic development issues.
+McMahon serves on several advisory boards and commissions, including the National Trust for Historic Preservation, Preservation Maryland, the Governor’s Institute for Community Design, and the Orton Family Foundation.